Best Online Casino sites in the Philippines 2019

 However, this law has been amended many times since it was first passed in 1978.
 With a number of changes and amendments to the law, many individuals were confused about how the law can be interpreted.
 But in the ruling that was released by the Court of Appeals in Pampanga, the amendments and changes on the law did not specify the penalties or punishment for online gambling.

 In the published resolution, the court argued that there is no crime when there is no law penalizing it, then online gambling Philippines is not illegal.
 The court resolution was also a sound rejection to the then action of the Department of Justice where it classified online gambling as an illegal activity in the country.
 And by filing the charges to the person, it has exceeded its authority.
 The court also added that the action made by the then Secretary of Justice was a ‘clear and grave abuse of discretion’.

 So What’s the Future for Online Casino Players in the Philippines?

 Although the ruling was published in 2012, it helped clarify a long-standing case that is important to the online gambling industry in the Philippines.
 First, the ruling helped clear the against Lim and the company.
 This means that they are innocent of the charges filed against them.
-The ruling made by the court can also be considered as a silver lining for the online gambling industry in the Philippines.
-This ruling can help clear up the ‘grey areas’ in the laws relating to online gambling and can serve as guides too for casino operators on how they should address their business in the country.
+The ruling made by the court can also be considered as a silver lining for the online gambling companies in the Philippines.
+This ruling can help clear up the ‘grey areas’ in the laws relating to online gambling and can serve as guides too for casino operators on how they should address their legal gambling business in the country.